 "It gets better," General Willem said.
 "The CINC wants you to come up to be the deputy at his legislative liaison office.
 Effective immediately.
 Congratulations."

 I returned to my office, logged out of the computer, and picked up my hat.
 I stopped by Colonel Mitchell's office to say goodbye.
-"I heard, Eddie.
+"I heard, James.
 Well done.
 Please keep in touch."

 I think there are lessons to be had here, but I'm not sure which.
 I recommend you look at Leadership for more lessons about leadership and perhaps Crew Resource Management for more about followership.